technomancy/robert-hooke/README.md

 ## License

-Copyright © 2010-2012 Phil Hagelberg and Kevin Downey
+Copyright © 2010-2012 Phil Hagelberg, Kevin Downey, and contributors.

 Distributed under the Eclipse Public License, the same as Clojure.